Iran journalists sentenced to prison for Mahsa Amini protests-related cases

 Hamedi and Mohammadi worked for reformist newspapers Sharq and Hammihan, respectively.
 Hamedi had published a viral image on social media of Amini’s parents embracing and crying at the hospital in Tehran where she died, while Mohammadi had travelled to Amini’s hometown of Saqqez to report on her funeral.

-In October 2022, the Iranian Ministry of Intelligence and the intelligence division of the Islamic Revolutionary Guard Corps (IRGC) released a rare joint statement that blamed the United States as the main culprit behind the country’s months-long unrest, backing an assertion by Supreme Leader Ayatollah Ali Khamenei.
+In October 2022, the Iranian Ministry of Intelligence and the intelligence division of the Islamic Revolutionary Guard Corps (IRGC) released a rare joint statement that blamed the United States as the main culprit behind the country’s months-long protests, backing an assertion by Supreme Leader Ayatollah Ali Khamenei.

 It also said the two journalists were trained in all-paid courses held by the US in many foreign countries to teach “hybrid wars and soft overthrow” of the Iranian establishment, and “played the role of being the first sources to manufacture news for foreign media” on developments that led to the unrest.